 These gorgeous novelties are sought out by designers for their unique coloring.

-They have nice long stems, good disease resistance and come in a beautiful range of colors.
+They have nice long stems and good disease resistance, and they come in a beautiful range of colors.

-After a lot of research and emails back and forth with the breeders, it seems that if plants undergo any stress, including not getting enough water or too high of temps, they will start producing single flowers (pictured left).
+After a lot of research and emails back and forth with the breeders, I believe that if plants undergo any stress, including not getting enough water or too-high temps, they will start producing single flowers (pictured left).

 While the single blooms are pretty and unique, many folks have been disappointed by this fact.

-The Sunbow Series, available from Johnny’s Selected Seeds has been around for ages and has miniature 1-2” double blooms that ride atop long, sturdy stems.
-It comes in a cheery mix including: rose, purple, golden yellow, scarlet, orange, pink and white.
-Plants have long, wiry stems that make them well suited for flower arranging.
+The Sunbow Series, available from Johnny’s Selected Seeds has been around for ages and has miniature 1- to 2-inch (2.5 to 5 cm) double blooms that ride atop long, sturdy stems.
+It comes in a cheery mix including rose, purple, golden yellow, scarlet, orange, pink, and white.
+Plants have long, wiry stems that make them well-suited for flower arranging.

-Mexican Zinnias: While plants themselves are compact, they churn out an abundant amount of stems for cutting from midsummer to early autumn.
-Their petite stature resemble more of a bedding plant than a cropping variety but I think they are deserving of a spot in every cutting garden.
+Mexican zinnias: While plants themselves are compact, they churn out an abundance of stems for cutting from midsummer to early autumn.
+With their petite stature, they resemble a bedding plant more than a cropping variety, but I think they deserve a spot in every cutting garden.

 I would love to hear your experience with this wonderful group of plants.
 Do you grow zinnias or plan to add them to your garden this coming season?
 If so, what are your favorite varieties, or what new treasures are you adding to your wishlist?

-Lastly, if you feel like this information is helpful, I would love it if you would share it with your friends.
+Lastly, if you find this information is helpful, I would love it if you would share it with your friends.